HynekS/wp-next-graphql-tutorial/README.md

 But TypeScript compiler is not happy!
 It is spawning wavy red underlines everywhere!

 Don't panic.
-TypeScript in a strict mode (which is a default for NextJS v12) can be pretty harsh.
+TypeScript in a strict mode (which is a default for Next.js v12) can be pretty harsh.
 The problem is that in our inferred `LatestPosts`, very little of the properties is guaranteed.
-Therefore, we need to update our code so it wont't crash at runtime with timeless `Uncaught TypeError: Cannot read property 'X' of undefined` (or null).
+Therefore, we need to update our code so it wont't crash at runtime with the well known `Uncaught TypeError: Cannot read property 'X' of undefined/null` error.

 Since our component is simple, all we'll need is [nullish coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) (`??`) and [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) (`?.`) operators: